 Marsa Alam, situated in Eastern Egypt and on the west coast of the Red Sea, is one of the fastest growing holiday destinations on the Red Sea Riviera.
 Although until recent times a small fishing village, the introduction of an International Airport in 2001 has seen Marsa Alam’s popularity grow, so much so that it is soon expected to rival fellow Egyptian holiday resorts Hurghada and Sharm El Sheikh.

 The appeal of Marsa Alam lies in its tropical appearance, boasting rich blue sea coasts fringed with coral reef barriers, paradisiacal beaches, and proud palm trees.

-Marsa Alam has as a result become a favorite of divers eager to explore the resorts numerous unspoilt diving sites where spinner dolphins and sea turtles swim freely.
+Marsa Alam has, as a result, become a favorite of divers eager to explore the resorts numerous unspoiled diving sites where spinner dolphins and sea turtles swim freely.

 Other holidaymakers are attracted to the resort’s undisturbed tranquillity.